AdobeDocs/dynamic-media-classic.en/help/dynamic-media-newsletter.md

     In this issue:

-  * Explore three ways your rich media investment can help during these challenging times.
+  * Explore three ways that your rich media investment can help during these challenging times.
   * Sign up for the webinar to learn how to lighten your page load with Smart Imaging.
   * Watch the on-demand Skill Builder webinars for Adobe Dynamic Media Classic.
   * View the Dynamic Media sessions from Online Adobe Summit 2020.